 This should be enough to know what cookies are.
 If you want more cookie info see Cookie Central page.

 4) Disable the cookies from your browser settings: If you are using cookies on your site, your sites major functionality will not work by disabling the cookies.
-Then try to access the web site under test.
+Then try to access the website under test.
 Navigate through the site.
 See if appropriate messages are displayed to user like “For smooth functioning of this site make sure that cookies are enabled on your browser”.
 There should not be any page crash due to disabling the cookies.
-(Please make sure that you close all browsers, delete all previously written cookies before performing this test)
+(Please make sure that you close all the browsers, delete all previously written cookies before performing this test)

-6) Delete cookie: Allow site to write the cookies and then close all browsers and manually delete all cookies for web site under test.
+6) Delete cookie: Allow site to write the cookies and then close all browsers and manually delete all cookies for website under test.
 Access the web pages and check the behavior of the pages.

 10) If your web application is using cookies to maintain the logging state of any user then log in to your web application using some username and password.
-In many cases you can see the logged in user ID parameter directly in browser address bar.
-Change this parameter to different value say if previous user ID is 100 then make it 101 and press enter.
-The proper access message should be displayed to user and user should not be able to see other users account.
+In many cases you can see the logged in user ID parameter directly in the browser address bar.
+Change this parameter to different value say if previous user ID is 100 then make it 101 and then press enter.
+The proper access message should be displayed to the user and the user should not be able to see other users account.